Lukbes1/Morsecode-Translator/README.md

 MorseCodeTranslator translator = new MorseCodeTranslator(morseCharCollection);
 //use translator and or the collection from here on...
 ```
-Once you've created a collection or a translator, you can now start using their methods for MorseConvertions or SoundFile convertions
+Once you've created a collection or a translator, you can now start using their methods for MorseConvertions or SoundFile convertions.
-Keep in minde that if you chose to use only a handful of MorseChars, the MorseCodeTranslator wont have access to the specific soundfiles of the alphabet.
+Keep in mind that if you chose to use only a handful of MorseChars, the MorseCodeTranslator wont have access to the specific soundfiles of the alphabet.

-However, if there are only e.g. 3 chars inside the MorseCodeTranslator and you use any kind of convertion method, the MorseCodeTranslator refers back to the original MorseRepresentations (See examples).
+However, if there are only e.g. 3 chars inside the MorseCodeTranslator and you use any kind of convertion method, the MorseCodeTranslator refers back to the original MorseRepresentations from the alphabet (See examples).

 ### MorseConvertions
 First of all, you can convert the whole MorseCharCollection back into its MorseRepresentations and use it for example like so: